Skip to content

 In v0 today, openclaw-mem pack already outputs: - bundle_text (injection-friendly bullets) - items[] (structured list) - optional trace (openclaw-mem.pack.trace.v1, redaction-safe)

-This doc proposes an explicit ContextPack.v1 schema to make that structure stable, shallow, and easy for LLMs (and ops tooling) to consume.
+This doc defines the explicit ContextPack.v1 schema used by openclaw-mem pack to keep that structure stable, shallow, and easy for LLMs (and ops tooling) to consume.

 Design principles (non-negotiable)